opendatasoft/ods-documentation/source/configuring_domain/02_managing_legal_information/legals.rst

 Licenses
 --------

-When configuring the metadata of a dataset in the Information tab, the license attached to that dataset must be defined, using a drop-down selection of predefined licenses.
+When configuring the metadata of a dataset in the Information tab, the license attached to that dataset should be defined, using a drop-down selection of predefined licenses.
 To define the licenses listed in the drop-down selection, go to Configuration > Legals.
 In this subsection of the back office menu, look for the "Licenses" area.

 .. image:: images/license_configuration.png